philipp-baumann/leaf-starch-spc/README.md

 # Description

-This is the code repository for the manuscript for the manuscript with the above title.
+This is the code repository that produces the outputs of the manuscript with the above title.

-The directory is self-contained and is designed to run reproducibly in a docker container.
-Description about how deploy Docker containers can be found below.
+The directory is self-contained and is designed to run reproducibly, either on your local operating system or a docker container.
+The description about how deploy this Docker image and run all analyses within this project can be found below.

 # Comments on reproduciblity